lionelbuh/switzerlandisgreatsince1291/README.md

 ## What you'll discover

-- 🛍️ Swiss Made Products
+- 🛍️ Swiss Made Products - Certified Swiss goods, from watches to chocolate to home décor
-- 🎨 Swiss Artists & Makers
+- 🎨 Swiss Artists & Makers - Original work and stories from Swiss creators
-- ✈️ Travel & Experiences
+- ✈️ Travel & Experiences - Curated itineraries and authentic Swiss adventures
-- 📰 Swiss Stories
+- 📰 Swiss Stories - Culture, history, and the people behind the brand
-- 🤝 Swiss Community
+- 🤝 Swiss Community - Connecting Swiss expats and Swiss-Americans nationwide

 ## Future Features